 7. Follow the magenta line, steering to avoid land, shallow water, and other obstacles.

 Panning the Navigation or Fishing Chart

-You can pan away from your current location to other areas on the Navigation Chart, the Fishing Chart, or the Radar Overlay.
+You can pan away from your current location and to other areas on the Navigation chart or the Fishing chart.